sophiecollard/twitter-clone/backend/README.md

 ### PostgreSQL container

-To run the full test suite, or to start the server with `ENVIRONMENT` set to `"prod"`, set the following environment
+To run the integration tests, or to start the server with `ENVIRONMENT` set to `"prod"`, set the following environment
 variables:

 ```sh